Willena/OpenDNSUpdater/README.md

 <img alt='Banner'
       src='https://github.com/Willena/OpenDNSUpdater/raw/new_app/app/release/Baniere.png'  height="200">

+### Important Note: The application is now in "maintenance mode".
+Only basic support for new Android APIs will be provided from time to time.

+I personally don't have the time to do much more on this project.
+PR are always welcomed, I will always review them.
+Errors and crash reporting is not present anymore

 ### Quick presentation

 OpenDNSUpdater is an extremely easy to use android app to perform dynamic IP updates.

 ### Presentation